Is heat or ice better for back pain?

 Most importantly, you aren't going to harm yourself by using either (as long as you don’t go over the top).
 If you have a pulled muscle and you forget that ice is better for a strained muscle, you haven’t caused your body any damage that it won't be able to fix.
 Alternatively, if you have a muscle spasm and you use ice, the effects are very short term and your body will work itself out eventually.

-Honestly, when I treat patients, I say use whichever feels better!
+Honestly, when I treat patients, I typically recommend they use whichever feels better!

 Can heat make back pain worse?